oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 ## Configure provider
 The provider is OIDC-compliant, so all the OIDC parameters are honored.
 Additional provider-specific configuration parameters are:
 * `entra_id_skip_groups_from_graph` - never read groups from Graph API, even when the ID token indicates that there's a group overage.
 Set if you expect group overage in some cases, but still don't want to grant `User.Read`.
 Defaults to `false`.
 If you don't need groups, consider disabling the *groups claim* in the App registration
-* `entra_id_allowed_tenant` - specify an allowed tenant.
-Use with multi-tenant apps, when incoming tokens are issued by different issuers.
+* `entra_id_allowed_tenants` - list of allowed tenants.
+Use with multi-tenant apps, when incoming tokens are issued by different issuers and OIDC issuer verification is disabled.
 When not specified, all tenants are allowed.
-Redundant for single-tenant apps.
-Can be specified multiple times.
+Redundant for single-tenant apps (regular ID token validation matches the issuer).

 ### Scopes and claims
 For single-tenant and multi-tenant apps without groups, the only required scope is `openid` (See: [Scopes and permissions](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc#the-openid-scope)):

-To make use of groups - for example use `allowed_groups` setting or authorize based on groups inside your service - you need to enable *groups claims*, so list of your groups is present in the issued ID token (See: [Configure groups](#configure-groups)).
+To make use of groups - for example use `allowed_groups` setting or authorize based on groups inside your service - you need to enable *groups claims* in the App Registration.
+When enabled, list of your groups is present in the issued ID token.
 No additional scopes are required besides `openid`.
 This works up to 200 groups.

-When user has more than 200 group memberships (See: [group overages](https://learn.microsoft.com/en-us/security/zero-trust/develop/configure-tokens-group-claims-app-roles#group-overages)), OAuth2-Proxy retrieves the complete list from Microsoft Graph API's [`me/transitiveMemberOf` endpoint](https://learn.microsoft.com/en-us/graph/api/user-list-transitivememberof).
+When user has more than 200 group memberships, OAuth2-Proxy retrieves the complete list from Microsoft Graph API's [`transitiveMemberOf`](https://learn.microsoft.com/en-us/graph/api/user-list-transitivememberof).
 Endpoint requires `User.Read` scope (delegated permission).
 This permission can be by default consented by user during first login.
 Set scope to `openid User.Read` to request user consent.
 OAuth2-Proxy supports up to 999 groups.
+See: [group overages](https://learn.microsoft.com/en-us/security/zero-trust/develop/configure-tokens-group-claims-app-roles#group-overages).

 Alternatively to user consent, both `openid` and `User.Read` permissions can be consented by admistrator.
 Then, user is not asked for consent on the first login, and group overage works with `openid` scope only.
 Admin consent can also be required for some tenants.
 It can be granted with [azuread_service_principal_delegated_permission_grant](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/resources/service_principal_delegated_permission_grant) terraform resource.